GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/stages.md

 fed = h.helicsCreateFederateInfo()
 ```

 Once the federate info object exists, HELICS API calls can be used to set the [configuration parameters](../../references/configuration_options_reference) as appropriate.
-For example, to set the the only_transmit_on_change flag to true, you would use the following API call:
+For example, to set the `only_transmit_on_change` flag to true, you would use the following API call:

 ```python
 h.helicsFederateInfoSetFlagOption(fed, 6, True)
 ```

+(The "6" there is the integer value for appropriate HELICS enumeration.
+The definition of the enumerations can be found in the [C++ API reference](https://docs.helics.org/en/latest/doxygen/helics__enums_8h.html) and also cross shown in the [Configurations Options Reference](../../eferences/configuration_options_reference.md).)

 Once the federate info object has been created and the appropriate options have been set, the helics federate can be created by passing in a unique federate name and the federate info object into the appropriate HELICS API call.
 For creating a value federate, that would look like this: